yarmiganosca/interfaces/README.md

 ## Introduction

 Interfaces (shockingly enough) lets you define interfaces in Ruby.
-It lets you say (in code) that for a class to implement an interface, it has to respond to specific messages.
-Here's a fake rewrite of `Enumerable` as an example:
+It lets you specify (in code) that for a class to implement an interface, it has to respond to specific messages.

+Here's a fake rewrite of
+`Enumerable` as an example:

 ```ruby